What to do when your AC Unit Freezes Up?

 Check the Air Filter

-A dirty or clogged air filter can restrict airflow.
-This can cause the evaporator coil to freeze up.
-Replace or clean the air filter immediately if it’s dirty or clogged.
-You should clean or replace your air filter regularly to ensure proper airflow.
+A dirty or clogged air filter can restrict airflow, leading to freezing.
+Replace or clean the air filter if it’s dirty.

 Steps to Take to Keep Your AC from Freezing